 4 ounces melted semi-sweet or milk chocolate

 1 cup heavy cream, whipped

-3-4 Amaretti cookies, crushed
+3 to 4 Amaretti cookies, crushed

 Combine Nutella and Amaretto liqueur.
 Mix Nutella with melted chocolate.

 Gently fold whipped cream into Nutella mixture.
 Spoon mousse into a serving dish.
 Garnish with crushed Amaretto cookies.

 2 packages refrigerated crescent rolls